All Episodes

 You know, I had forgotten this, and I'm not even sure I knew it at the time.

-And he did you know it?
+And he, did you know it?

 Did you know it to forget it?

-Because these are all YouTube video, but he's out there challenging me to a fight.
+He's out there challenging me to a fight.

 He wants to come on this show, calling me a coward on this phony soldier business.

-This guy is uh is no us.
+This guy is no us.

-Uh not Dan Rather's channel.
+No, not Dan Rather's champion.

-After the Chris Matthews show on Sunday.
+After the Chris Matthews show on Sunday, did you hear about this?

-Uh uh, they were talking about Obama's health care and how Obama's just really screwing it up.
+They were talking about Obama's health care and how Obama's just really screwing it up.

 So after the show, this conversation took place.